A drastic, often unforeseen, drop in the prices of stocks in the stock market

 A stock market crash refers to a drastic, often unforeseen, drop in the prices of stocks in the stock market.
 The sudden drop in stock prices may be influenced by economic conditions, catastrophic event(s), or speculative elements that sweep across the market.

-Most market crashes are usually short bursts of market downturns that can last for a single day or much longer to bring investors heavy losses.
+Most flash crashes are usually short bursts of market downturns that can last for a single day or much longer to bring investors heavy losses.
 Historical examples of stock market crashes include the 1929 stock market crash, 1987 October stock market crash, and the 2020 COVID-19 stock market crash.

 A stock market crash occurs when the market has entered an unstable phase, and an economic disturbance causes share prices to fall suddenly and unexpectedly.